 Be in the Know

 Knowing these culinary techniques can help to bring out the flavor of foods without the need to add a lot of extra ingredients or calories.
-The healthiest cooking methods require only a little amount of fat, if at all:
+The healthiest cooking methods require only a little amount of fat:

 - Sautéing and stir-frying use a small amount of oil, compared with frying or deep-frying.